Chapter 15: Cheminformatics with RDKit#

 • Visualizing molecules

-• Reading SMILES or InChI representations
+• Reading SMILES or InChI molecular representations

 • Quantifying structural features in molecules such as number of rings or hydrogen bond donors